Creatine: Genetic deficiencies

-Vegetarians

-Some studies suggest that total muscle creatine is significantly lower in vegetarians than non-vegetarians.
-It is postulated that this finding is due to an omnivorous diet being the primary source of creatine.
-Research shows that supplementation is needed to raise the concentration of creatine in the muscles of lacto-ovo vegetarians and vegans up to non-vegetarian levels.

-Studies have shown that they have lower creatine concentrations in muscle and blood, but not brain.
+Vegans and vegetarians

+Vegan and vegetarian diets are associated with lower levels of muscle creatine, and athletes on these diets may benefit from creatine supplementation.

 Pharmacokinetics

 Most of the research to-date on creatine has predominantly focused on the pharmacological properties of creatine, yet there is a lack of research into the pharmacokinetics of creatine.
 Studies have not established pharmacokinetic parameters for clinical usage of creatine such as volume of distribution, clearance, bioavailability, mean residence time, absorption rate, and half life.
 A clear pharmacokinetic profile would need to be established prior to optimal clinical dosing.

 Dosing

 Loading phase

 An approximation of 0.3 g/kg/day divided into 4 equal spaced intervals has been suggested since creatine needs may vary based on body weight.
 It has also been shown that taking a lower dose of 3 grams a day for 28 days can also increase total muscle creatine storage to the same amount as the rapid loading dose of 20 g/day for 6 days.
-However, a 28 day loading phase does not allow for ergogenic benefits of creatine supplementation to be realized until fully saturated muscle storage.
+However, a 28-day loading phase does not allow for ergogenic benefits of creatine supplementation to be realized until fully saturated muscle storage.

-Supplementing creatine with carbohydrates or carbohydrates and protein has been shown to augment creatine retention.

 This elevation in muscle creatine storage has been correlated with ergogenic benefits discussed in the research section.
 However, higher doses for longer periods of time are being studied to offset creatine synthesis deficiencies and mitigating diseases.